CYPRIN02/flask-portfolio/README.md

   - `models.py` - Data models
   - `static/` - Static files (CSS, JS, images)
   - `templates/` - HTML templates

+## Features

+- Responsive design using Bootstrap 5
+- Home page with skills and featured projects
+- About page with education and work experience
+- Projects page with filtering functionality
+- Project detail pages
+- Contact form with Airtable integration
+- Environment variable configuration

+## Airtable Integration

+The contact form is integrated with Airtable to store form submissions.
+When a user submits the contact form, the data is sent to an Airtable base where you can manage and respond to inquiries.

+To set up the Airtable integration:

+1. Create an Airtable account if you don't have one already
+2. Get your Airtable API key from your account settings
+3. Set the `AIRTABLE_API_KEY` in your `.env` file
+4. The base ID and table ID are already configured in the `.env` file

 ## Customization